datagrok-ai/public/help/develop/admin/deploy/deploy-amazon-ecs.md

     ```

 7. Check deployment result: `docker compose -p datagrok -f ecs.datagrok.docker-compose.yaml ps`
 8. Datagrok starts to deploy the database immediately after startup.
-You can check the status by checking running task
+You can check the status by checking the running task
    log in [CloudWatch](https://aws.amazon.com/cloudwatch/)

 9. Switch back to default docker context: `docker context use default`